-— Don’t forget to sign up and get our FREE Mindful Pub Crawl kit full of drinks suggestions, games and more.
+— Don’t forget to get your Mindful Pub Crawl kit full of drinks suggestions, games and more.
 A must-have for any crawl —

 And a quick reminder: each venue’s Club Soda Score is given in brackets – hit up the high-scorers for the best mindful selection, and leave a review on the Club Soda Guide.

 On Hoxton Square, Zigfrid von Underbelly (5/5) describe themselves as ‘art rock von roll’ food house and bar.
 They stock a good range of craft soda pops and mocktails and have promised us to get in their first non-alcoholic beer soon as well.

 Leaving Hoxton Square to Old Street, you’ll find Electricity Showrooms (5/5) on the corner.
 The drinks menu here is more or less a mindful drinker’s dream come true: several low and no alcohol beers and ciders, and a great selection of soft drinks and mocktails too.
 Watch out for the flashing fowl while you’re there.

 Walk a few steps towards Old Street tube station, turning left to Curtain Road.
 Just another few steps away is Strongroom Bar (5/5).
 Low and no beers, soft drinks, and good music.